-Respected by peer NGO's, research institutes and governments for its community and evidence-based approach, AMREF partners with institutions such as the London School of Hygiene and Tropical Medicine, Harvard and Johns Hopkins Universities and Medical Institutes throughout the continent to achieve its goal.
+Respected by peer NGO's, research institutes and governments for its community and evidence-based approach, Amref Health Africa partners with institutions such as the London School of Hygiene and Tropical Medicine, Harvard and Johns Hopkins Universities and Medical Institutes throughout the continent to achieve its goal.
 The Foundation also receives substantial financial support from governments including Canada, Sweden, UK and USA.

-The New Partnership for African Development (NEPAD) recently identified AMREF as a key partner in its health programme.
-AMREF has:
+The New Partnership for African Development (NEPAD) recently identified Amref Health Africa as a key partner in its health programme.
+Amref Health Africa has:

 - A strong regional presence, working with over 100 poor and marginalised rural and urban slum communities as well as district health authorities and Ministries of Health and Education in Ethiopia, Kenya, Rwanda, Somalia, South Africa, Sudan, Tanzania and Uganda.